Mostar: Education

-Mostar has a number of various educational institutions.
-These include University of Mostar, University Džemal Bijedić of Mostar, United World College in Mostar, nineteen high-schools and twenty four elementary schools.
+Mostar has a number of educational institutions.
+These include University of Mostar, University Džemal Bijedić of Mostar, United World College in Mostar, nineteen high schools, and twenty-four elementary schools.
 High-schools include sixteen vocational schools and three gymnasiums.

-All public schools in Mostar, both elementary and secondary education, are divided between Croat curriculum and Federal (unofficially Bosniak) curriculum schools.
-This ethnic division of schools was emplaced during the very first year of the Bosnian war and it continues, with some modifications, to this day.
+All public schools in Mostar, both elementary and secondary education, are divided between the Croat curriculum and the Federal (unofficially Bosniak) curriculum.
+This ethnic division of schools was emplaced during the very first year of the Bosnian war, and it continues, with some modifications, to this day.
 Today, the schools in Mostar and throughout Bosnia and Herzegovina are a site of struggle between ethno-national political elites in ways that reveals the precarious position of youth in the volatile nation building processes A partial exception to divided education is Gimnazija Mostar (also known as "Stara gimnazija") that implemented joint school administration and some joint student courses.
 However, Croat and Bosniak students in Gimnazija Mostar continue to have most courses according to the "national" curriculum, among them the so-called national subjects – history, literature, geography, and religion.

 The country's higher education reform and the signing of the Bologna Process have forced both universities to put aside their rivalry to some extent and try to make themselves more competitive on a regional level.

 University of Mostar is the second largest university in the country and the only Croatian language university in Bosnia and Herzegovina.
-It was founded in 1977 as the University "Džemal Bijedić" of Mostar, but changed name in 1992.
+It was founded in 1977 as the University "Džemal Bijedić" of Mostar, but changed its name in 1992.
 The origin of the university can be traced back to the Herzegovina Franciscan Theological School, which was founded in 1895 and closed in 1945, was the first higher education institution in Mostar.
 Today's University seal shows the building of the Franciscan Monastery.

 University Džemal Bijedić of Mostar was founded in 1993.
 It employs around 250 professors and staff members.
 According to the Federal Office of Statistics, Džemal Bijedić University had 2,522 students enrolled during the 2012/2013 academic year.

-As of 2015 school year, the University of Mostar had 10,712 students enrolled at eleven faculties making it the largest university in the city.
+As of 2015 school year, the University of Mostar had 10,712 students enrolled at eleven faculties, making it the largest university in the city.
 Cumulatively, it has been attended by more than 40,000 students since the start of the Bologna process of education.